mcreel/Econometrics/README.md

 # Econometrics
 Graduate level econometrics notes with embedded examples using the Julia language.

+NEWS: there is a MakeSysimage.jl script that will precompile all of the packages and some of the commonly used functions.
+Works from REPL, but not from VS Code.
+For VS Code, use its system for making a system image.

 To get just the notes, click on econometrics.pdf, and then on Download, at the upper R of the page, which will download only the pdf.
 Links in the pdf point to files here on github, and will open in your browser.

 ## To run the examples